snarky-snark/home-assistant-variables/README.md

 ## Installation

+### MANUAL INSTALLATION
-Copy the `var` directory into the `custom_components` directory of your Home Assistant installation.
+1. Copy the `var` directory into the `custom_components` directory of your Home Assistant installation.
+2. Add a `var` entry to your `configuration.yaml`.
+3. Restart Home Assistant.

+### INSTALLATION VIA HACS
+1. Ensure that [HACS](https://custom-components.github.io/hacs/) is installed.
+2. Search for and install the "Variable" integration.
+3. Add a `var` entry to your `configuration.yaml`.
+4. Restart Home Assistant.

 ## Configuration